 Standard clear glass was once the only choice available to homeowners and developers.
 This is no longer that case with a wealth of rated and specialist glazing and framing systems available to suit any project type.

 It can also save you money in the longer term, where energy-efficient glazing options and appropriate aluminium framed window and door systems are installed.
 We can help to customise these systems to the individual needs of the project and/or property.

-This looks somewhat akin to mirrored glass when viewed externally, resulting from a process whereby a metallic coating is permanently added during manufacture.
-Reflective glass is more commonly used in commercial applications, and is highly effective in reducing solar heat gain.
+Low-E glass looks similar to mirrored glass when viewed externally, resulting from a process whereby a metallic coating is permanently added to the surface of the glass during manufacturing.